Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

      Examples: "Confused User", "Angry Customer", "New User"

-   - **Temporal Tags**: Depending on the life cycle of the testing process of the model.
+   - **Temporal Tags**: Depending on the life cycle of the testing process of the agent.

      Examples: "red teaming phase 1", "red teaming phase 2"